Scotland's Best B&Bs

 Be sure to ask your hosts if there are any exciting events happening at the castles in their area

 Built in 1720’s this must be one of the most imposing Castles in Scotland and is still inhabited by the Roxburghe family.
 Wandering through the massive rooms visitors can feast their eyes on 15th Century tapestries or just stand on the spot where James II stood.
 Too much history to list here, a day will just enthuse you to learn more about Scotland’s exciting past.
 To take tea in the same castle where once Queen Victoria did has to be a thrill and surely she also experienced the superb gardens, woodland and riverside walks just like modern visitors can.
 A truly majestic castle overlooking the River Tweed and the Cheviot Hills and professionally presented to visitors for a great tourism experience.
-Open from April to October.

 B&Bs near Floors Castle – Mill House, near Kelso